How do I get energy for running?

 High in calories and light on the stomach, raisins are a great way to refuel during a run.
 Their handy size means you can eat a couple here and there, rather than having to eat a whole piece of fruit, which could cause digestive problems if you aren't used to eating on the go.

 Pop a handful in a re-useable Tupperware box or paper bag and snack as you run.

 Pretzels are high in refined carbs (which in this case is good because it releases energy quickly), as well as some sodium which helps to replace lost electrolytes.

 Isotonic energy gels contain a combination of water and food and are ideal for providing fast energy boosts.
 They provide glucose directly into your bloodstream and are an easily absorbed form of carbohydrates.
 They're easy to carry in your pocket, and easy to snack whilst on the go.
 However, they can contain lots of preservatives and artificial flavourings so we wouldn't advise you consume these regularly!

 What to drink during a run

 Balance Mineral Drink provides a fantastic alternative to electrolyte-boosting sports drinks, which are often full of chemicals.
-It contains key electrolytes such as calcium, potassium and magnesium that can be quickly lost during longer runs.
+It contains key electrolytes such as calcium, potassium and magnesium that can quickly be lost during longer runs.

 Coconut water also contains electrolytes, making this another good substitute to sports drinks.

 Research suggests having some beetroot juice before endurance exercise could help to improve our stamina and oxygen uptake!
-Read our blog on this to find out more.